dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryOptimization.md

 NOTE: Captured this info from Xi Yia's slides for Clearsense (https://docs.google.com/presentation/d/1FiUMR8zG8hWMsPCrVL6Qun45xfJv_euKduHm-wVMsvI/edit?usp=sharing) on May 30, 2019 via DB-8359
 {% endcomment %}

 With a perfect optimizer, you don't need to worry about the efficiency of your SQL statements; the optimizer’s responsibility is to convert your SQL into a semantically equivalent and more performant execution plan.
-However, there's no such thing as a perfect optimizer, so there are times when we need to apply some manual tuning and rewriting to queries.
+The Splice Machine optimizer does a great job; however, there's no such thing as a perfect optimizer, which means that there are times when you'll need to apply some manual tuning and rewriting to queries.
 That's because:

-* The optimizer’s heuristic rewrite functionalities has limitations with regard to what it can do
+* The optimizer’s heuristic rewrite functionalities has limitations with regard to what it can do.
-* The optimizer can only explore a limited portion of the search space
+* The optimizer can only explore a limited portion of the search space.
-* Statistics and cost estimation are not 100% accurate
+* Statistics and cost estimation are not 100% accurate.
-* The optimizer must not use excessive time parsing query paths
+* The optimizer must not use excessive time parsing query paths.

-It is organized into these subsections:
+This topic contains the following subsections:

 * [Using Explain](#explain) introduces the tools you can use to determine if/when manual tuning is required for a query.
 * [Using the Statistics Views](#stats) introduces the system views you can query for statistical information about the tables in a query.